Parasites in the Toolchain: A Large-Scale Analysis of Attacks on the MCP Ecosystem: Introduction

-In this paper, we reveal a new class of attacks that exploits this paradigm shift, which we term \textit{Parasitic Toolchain Attacks}, instantiated as \textbf{MCP Unintended Privacy Disclosure (MCP-UPD)}.
+In this paper, we reveal a new privacy-leakage attack pattern rooted in toolchain risks that exploits this paradigm shift, which we term \textit{Parasitic Toolchain Attacks}, instantiated as \textbf{MCP Unintended Privacy Disclosure (MCP-UPD)}.
 The attack is exceptionally stealthy as it requires no direct interaction with the victim.
 Instead, an adversary plants a ``parasitic prompt'' in external data sources that the LLM's toolchain may access during task execution.
 When a victim's application processes a legitimate task that involves retrieving or processing such external content, the parasitic instructions silently infiltrate the task flow and unfold in three automated phases: (1) \textit{Parasitic Ingestion}, where the LLM encounters and internalizes the malicious instructions through its tool-mediated interactions with external data sources; (2) \textit{Privacy Collection}, where the LLM is induced to co-opt authorized internal tools (e.g., readFile, searchHistory) to access local files or private user data; and (3) \textit{Privacy Disclosure}, where a final tool with network access (e.g., postToWeb) is invoked to exfiltrate the collected privacy data to an attacker-controlled endpoint.

-The root cause of this vulnerability lies not in LLMs being inherently unsafe, but in how the MCP paradigm shifts the threat model without adapting the underlying security boundaries.
-In the traditional paradigm, adversarial inputs could only compromise the trustworthiness of LLM outputs within the confines of a single interaction.
-The MCP paradigm, however, introduces systemic weaknesses: (1) lack of context–tool isolation, which allows adversarial prompts embedded in retrieved content to directly influence downstream tool invocations, and (2) absence of least-privilege enforcement, which grants overbroad access once a toolchain is triggered.
+The root cause of this attack lies not in LLMs being inherently unsafe, but in how the MCP paradigm shifts the threat model without adapting the underlying security boundaries.
+In the traditional paradigm, adversarial inputs could only compromise the trustworthiness of LLM outputs within a single interaction.
+However, the MCP paradigm introduces systemic weaknesses: (1) lack of context–tool isolation, which allows adversarial prompts embedded in retrieved content to directly influence downstream tool invocations, and (2) absence of least-privilege enforcement, which grants overbroad access once a toolchain is triggered.
 These design flaws amplify the consequences of the paradigm shift: adversarial input manipulation no longer merely corrupts information, but can escalate into behavioral hijacking of autonomous agents, turning compromised model decisions into executable tool calls that drive entire task flows.

 In summary, this paper makes the following contributions:

 \squishlist